roaldnefs/roaldnefs.com/content/posts/2020-04-20-git-getting-started.md

 * `~/.gitconfig` or `~/.config/git/config` file, contains the global configuration for your user.
 To set global configuration you can use the `--global` option.
 * the `config` file in the repositories Git directory (`.git/config`), the configuration set in the file will only be used for repository it's set on.
 To set configuration options on a repository level you can execute the `git config` command without specifying the `--system` or `--global` options.

-Every commit in Git container information about the author, therefore we want to start by configuring our username and email address using the following commands:
+Every commit in Git contains information about the author, therefore we want to start by configuring our username and email address using the following commands:

 ```bash
 $ git config --global user.name "John Doe"